-Designs and monitors construction of electric transmission and Distribution Lines and associated facilities.
+Designs and monitors construction of electric transmission and electric and gas Distribution Lines and associated facilities.
 Prepares cost and schedule estimates, visits construction sites to ensure that construction activities coincide with plans, and administers construction contracts.

-- (1) Transmission engineering and construction allocated to the Client Companies based on the Electric Transmission Plant's Construction-Expenditures Ratio. - (2) Distribution engineering and construction allocated to the Client Companies based on the Distribution plant's Construction-Expenditures Ratio.
+- b.
+Method of Allocation, note: where applicable, allocations specific to gas will follow similar methodologies. - (1) Transmission engineering and construction allocated to the Client Companies based on the Electric Transmission Plant's Construction-Expenditures Ratio. - (2) Distribution engineering and construction allocated to the Client Companies based on the Distribution plant's Construction-Expenditures Ratio.